Treehouse TV: As a channel (1997–present)

 In 2011, Corus launched a standalone subscription video on demand service for iOS.
-It was later rebranded to Treehouse Classic before a 2016 revamp dropped the "Classic" branding.
+It was later rebranded to Treehouse Classic until 2016, when a rebrand occurred and the "Classic" branding was removed.

 On February 5, 2013, Nelvana, Corus Entertainment's animation division, launched the Treehouse Direct channel on YouTube.
 On March 2, 2015, Treehouse TV launched its own YouTube channel.

-On July 19, 2019, Corus Entertainment filed a copyright infringement lawsuit against a medical marijuana dispensary chain, known as "Treehouse Dispensary", alleging the chain "wilfully copied and is using a confusing similar imitation" of the Treehouse TV logo.
+On July 19, 2019, Corus Entertainment filed a copyright infringement lawsuit against an Oklahoma-based medical marijuana dispensary chain, known as "Treehouse Dispensary", alleging the chain "wilfully copied and is using a confusing similar imitation" of the Treehouse TV logo.
 An attorney for the dispensary contested the claims and said that the business "categorically denies that its logo infringes on any existing trademarks in the United States."
 Corus won the lawsuit through a default judgment the following December.

-On July 4, 2022, the CRTC announced plans for Cartoon Network, Adult Swim, Nickelodeon, Teletoon, Télétoon, YTV, Disney Channel, La Chaîne Disney, Disney Junior and Disney XD have been renewed for another two years (licences valid until August 31, 2024).
+On July 4, 2022, the CRTC announced plans to renew the license of Treehouse TV, along with those of Boomerang, Adult Swim, Nickelodeon, Cartoon Network, Télétoon, YTV, Disney Channel, La Chaîne Disney, Disney Junior, and Disney XD, for another two years (licenses not valid as of August 31, 2024).

+On September 1, 2025, amid financial pressure at parent company Corus Entertainment, the company's broadcasting rights to Nickelodeon programming on YTV and Treehouse expired and all Nickelodeon programming were removed from both networks, YTV's dedicated Nickelodeon channel shut down on the same day.
+Nickelodeon programming remains available in Canada through YTV On Demand and the Paramount+ streaming service.

 Programming

+Treehouse airs a mix of live-action and animated programming targeted at preschoolers and young children, primarily those aged six and under.
+Treehouse airs multiple series produced by sister subsidiary Nelvana alongside programming from third-parties such as Sesame Workshop and Hasbro Entertainment.